Clarksville High School Basics of the College Admission Process – Graduating Year

 Retake the SAT/ACT, if desired

-• Dates for these tests are posted in the Guidance Office and online under Testing Information.
+• Dates for additional tests are posted in the Guidance Office and online under Testing Information.

 • Be aware of deadlines; registration deadlines are about 4 weeks before the test.